adityakarante/2017BTECS00034_2017BTECS00038_2017BTECS00058/README.md

 # Problem Statement: Count the lines in the given Image.

-# Algorithm used: Probablistic Hough Line Transform Alogrithm
+# Algorithm used: Probabilistic Hough Line Transform Alogrithm

 To run the project: